 - do not get drunk, especially in front of your children

 - provide food and non-alcoholic beverages if making alcohol available to guests.
-Always try to associate alcohol with food when you can.
+Always try to link alcohol with food when you can.
 Not only does eating slow down absorption of alcohol, helping to prevent poisoning and the like, it also sends the message to young people that drinking should not be an isolated activity

 - never drink and drive